johnnyrepo/payment/README.md

 ## H2 database crtedentials
 * sa / secret

-## Payment records for testing are inserted by data.sql script
+## Payment records for testing are inserted by PaymentDataInitializer script
+A total of 9 records are inserted